mrakgr/The-Spiral-Language/readme.md

             let inline cp arg pat on_succ on_fail = pattern_compile arg pat on_succ on_fail
 ```

 If there is a programing problem, the continuation passing style probably has a solution for it.
 Note that using the `on_fail on_succ` order is preferable to `on_succ on_fail`, but the author got careless this time.
 This would be fixable, but the type system will not be as helpful as usual because both are of type `Expr` so refactoring is dangerous here.
 Modules were added in Spiral in order to make deciding function argument order easier and take care of situations like this.
-They are also there for extensibility, but in F# since the type system is always on hand it is better to rely on it instead, though the author does hope that Spiral will inspire F# to improve its record syntax.
+The modules are also there for extensibility.
+In F# since the type system is always on hand it is better to rely on it instead, though the author does hope that Spiral will inspire F# to improve its record syntax.

 Instead of diving directly into the function, it would be worth to start near the beginning just before it is called.